 Published 12 January 2018

 This month, the spotlight is on the wonderful Diana Tantaeva: a Student Ambassador studying at the Brisbane Campus.
-Originally from Uzbekistan, for the last few years she’s been studying a Bachelor of Business (Accounting) with us for the last several years.
-With a little help from Careers Central, she recently ended up in a challenging work placement with Australian Odyssey, a Migration and Education Consultancy.
+Originally from Uzbekistan, she’s studying a Bachelor of Business (Accounting) and with a little help from Careers Central, she recently ended up in a challenging work placement with Australian Odyssey, a Migration and Education Consultancy.
 She brought enthusiasm and diligence to her role, and we’ve had lots of great feedback about her from her employers.
 We’re thrilled to see her come along by leaps and bounds.
 Here’s her story:

 I visited Brisbane five years ago as a tourist, and I liked the city.
 Australia is one of the best countries for education around the world and boasts spectacular nature.